CyrilWW/OC-DS-Projet-2/data/raw/README.md

-This directory should contains the file :
+This directory should contains the file(s) :
  ```
  - EdStatsCountry-Series.csv
  - EdStatsCountry.csv